aureooms/math/content/post/2020-05-11-modular-arithmetic.md

 Modular arithmetic consists in applying addition and multiplication to integers modulo a certain number \\(n\\).

-Given an implementation of addition, multiplication, and division on the integers, we can emulate addition or multiplication modulo \\(n\\) by performing the corresponding operation on integers then taking the result modulo \\(n\\).
+Given an implementation of addition, multiplication, and division over the integers, we can emulate addition or multiplication modulo \\(n\\) by performing the corresponding operation on integers then taking the result modulo \\(n\\).

-However, taking the modulo is usually more expensive than multiplication: the schoolbook algorithm for division takes quadratic time and the divide and conquer solution [1] solves the problem with up to \\(\log n\\) input size multiplications: one with the schoolbook method, two with Karatsuba multiplication,
+However, taking the modulo is usually more expensive than multiplication: the schoolbook algorithm for division takes quadratic time and the divide and conquer solution [[1]] solves the problem with up to \\(\log n\\) input size multiplications: one with the schoolbook method, two with Karatsuba multiplication,